johnfrenchxyz/UGA/CAES/README.md

 - Events Sidebar - added "full date" below the location.
 - Calendar Page - added pagination to event list component.
 - Calendar Page - added a max height to the featured image
+- Event Page - made time and location more prominent